kevinchappell/formBuilder/docs/formRender/options/userData.md

 # formRender `userData` option

 The UserData option aims to enable formRender to both capture the form data before posting to the server and as well as inject the data into the controls.
-A common use case would be to save the form data to a database and then re-render the form with the filled data.

 1. Setup formRender with definition
 <pre>